 - 1 can sweetened condensed milk 14 oz.

-- 1/2 tsp ground cardamom
+- ½ teaspoon ground cardamom

 - 2 cups heavy cream

-- 1/2 cup pistachios chopped
+- ½ cup raw unsalted pistachios chopped

-Gently fold in the sweetened condensed milk mixture.
+- Using a spatula, gently fold in the sweetened condensed milk mixture.